We’re not just a team. We’re a band of brothers.

 Our student-athletes range from lifelong players to novices — everyone plays sports at their level of experience and ability.
 The Pride competes in the Founders League, a highly competitive prep-school arena where student-athletes are prepared for college-level competition.
 College recruiters consider the league to be a prime source for spotting some of the nation's best prep-school talent.

-Rather than specializing in one sport, our coaches encourage boys to try a sport every season to develop their skills, sportsmanship, and self-discipline.
 Trinity-Pawling coaches are well-respected throughout New England, and they follow leading research and best practices for training and supporting our scholar-athletes.
 They motivate each player to dig deep in practices, training, games, and most importantly, in the classroom.
 Whether a boy is a recruited athlete or new to the sport, being part of a team at Trinity-Pawling is a life-changing experience.

 Yes, we play to win, but to win with the highest character.
 At Trinity-Pawling, sports teach us about success and failure; leadership and sacrifice; how to find serious stamina and resilience when faced with a challenge.
 On or off the field, we strive for teamwork.